perusio/drush-cache-warmer/README.md

 [microcaching](http://fennb.com/microcaching-speed-your-app-up-250x-with-no-n).

-Dealing with the expiration logic is messy and inefficient it requires additional work be it from the drupal side of things, be it from the external cache side.
+Dealing with the expiration logic is messy and inefficient it requires additional work, be it from the drupal side of things, be it from the external cache side.

 Microcaching can be used with **any** type of site.
 Be it your